an3ll/docker-introduction-lab/README1.md

 ## 2. Run a docker image from docker hub

 ### Find your image!
-Choose a component from https://hub.docker.com/explore/
+In this lab we will run an instance of activemq i a docker container.
+Browse and search for activemq from docker hub - https://hub.docker.com/explore/

 Example: https://hub.docker.com/r/webcenter/activemq/